ysfysf/shitKolbySays/master.md

 she gets around, she's like a bike.

 I just want a fucking Tiger, but I need something to lead up to it, after I understand cats.

+I would wake up and eat her ass every morning.